 Prescription: At the minimum run First Aid using Disk Utility (found in /Applications/Utilities/Disk Utility).
-Unfortunately Disk Utility can’t correct all catalog issues and you’ll need something more powerful.
+Unfortunately, Disk Utility can’t correct all catalog issues and you’ll need something more powerful.
 Disk Warrior from Alsoft is the Mac industry standard.
 If you rely professionally on a Mac you should have a copy available.

-Storage problems in general can cause this error.
+Storage problems, in general, can cause this error.
 Improper permissions, or other drive or network problem could be the culprit.
 Try copying your Library to a fresh drive to help you track down the storage problem.

-As sure as weeds will grown in your lawn, drive catalog problems will crop up.
+As sure as weeds will grow in your lawn, drive catalog problems will crop up.
 It’s a good idea to run Disk Utility and Disk Warrior on a regular schedule, or your main drives and your backup drives — the first of each month is a great place to start.